White Chocolate Creme Brulee [VIDEO]

 Creme brulee, also known as Trinity cream or burnt cream, is a baked custard dessert.
 Creamy custard is baked into single-serving sized ramekins, above which is a thin, crispy layer of caramelized sugar.
 The sugar shell on top is cracked open with the back of a spoon, revealing creamy, cool custard underneath.

 While the flavor of classic brulee custard is traditionally vanilla, you can make custard in many different flavors, including chocolate, mint, caramel, and even red velvet.
 Therefore, in this post, you will learn how to make delicious Chocolate Creme Brulee.

 Brûlée is a very tasty dessert, that is made of baked egg yolk custard.
 It has a very smooth and creamy texture.

-What makes is unique, is the crispy sugar layer that is achieved by sprinkling some sugar and caramelizing it.
-You can either use a blowtorch or broil to achieve the crispy texture.
+What makes it unique, is the crispy sugar layer that is achieved by sprinkling some sugar and caramelizing it.
+You can either use a blowtorch or broil to achieve a crispy texture.

 HOW DO YOU SERVE CREME BRULEE